Many individuals applying for a new job ask themselves, “should I call to check on my background check?”

 Since there is no law stating that an employer must notify a person about the status of their background check, a curious applicant should call the employer if it has been a long time without any response from the company.8 However, a company DOES have to let an individual know if the hiring decision was based on the information provided in the background check.

-How to Check on Your Background Check?
+How To Check on Your Background Check?

 There are a few steps individuals should follow if they want to check on their background check.
 Of course, it depends on the specific company that ran the test to know how to obtain information and view the status of the check.

-For example, applicants who have applied to Walmart must be aware that all information included on the check (name and ID verification, criminal history, professional license verification, driving history, credit and tax records, and previous employment).
+For example, applicants who have applied to Walmart must be aware that all information included on the check (name and ID verification, criminal history, professional license authentication, driving history, credit and tax records, and previous employment).
 In contrast, Walgreens only takes into account name and ID verification, criminal history, professional license verification, and previous employment history.

 Let’s take Walmart as an example.9

-1. Wait to be called in for an interview after the first step of the application.
+- Wait to be called in for an interview after the first step of the application.

-2. Complete the in-person interview.
+- Complete the in-person interview.

-3. Go through the pre-employment checks (background check and drug testing.)
+- Go through the pre-employment checks (background check and drug testing.)

-4. Wait to be contacted by a Walmart employee.
+- Wait to be contacted by a Walmart employee.

-• Walmart employees conduct background checks through Background Checks company.
+- Walmart employees conduct background checks through Background Checks company.

 Fair Credit Reporting Act: Background Check Rules